 Drawing on lessons from the book, King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine (KWML), I offer prescriptions for how men can achieve greater maturity by evoking the spirits of the masculine archetypes and suggest concrete steps men might take to integrate the spirits into their lives.

-I propose we remove from public discourse the term “toxic masculinity” and, instead, refer to mischannelled behaviours as expressions of “immature masculinity”.
+I propose we should phase out of public discourse the term “toxic masculinity” and, instead, refer to mischannelled behaviours as expressions of “immature masculinity”.
 I state we should also develop a notion of “mature masculinity”, which framed within the maturation process, promotes conscious growth toward purposeful, competent and confident masculinity.
 I conclude with some thoughts about gender conflict.

-Charting all the relations and threads that inform a cultural phenomenon is a huge task, particularly when the subject in different circumstances includes separate subjective factors.
-It is my contention, though, the loss of male ritual passage into manhood and the decline of male-exclusive spaces, the breakdown of traditional family structures and absence of positive male role models, and the increasing influence of modern feminist ideology in popular culture, are key sociopolitical factors which perpetuate a cycle of unrealised masculine maturity.
+Charting all the relations and threads that inform a cultural phenomenon is a huge task, particularly when the subject in different circumstances includes an infinite number of separate subjective factors.
+However, it is my contention, that the loss of male ritual passage into manhood and the decline of male-exclusive spaces, the breakdown of traditional family structures and absence of positive male role models, and the increasing influence of gender-focused feminist ideology in popular culture, are key sociopolitical factors which perpetuate a cycle of unrealised masculine maturity.

 Historically, young men would participate in ceremonies or rituals that presented them with challenges to overcome to gain the privilege of progressing into manhood.
 These events are known as a rite of passage.
 Very few such methods of initiation now exist in the Western world.
 Where they do exist they tend to be pseudo-rituals like joining or being conscripted to the army, religious ceremonies, experiences with drugs, or gang initiation trials.